BarthPaleologue/Blog/content/posts/webgl-webgpu-playwright-setup/index.md

 Now, checking you didn't break anything is all well and good, but what about the other contributors?
 You probably also want to check their PRs as well!

-For that, we can run a CI check leveraging our newly written Dockerfile to run the tests in a Github Action workflow `e2e.yml`:
+For that, we can run a CI check leveraging our newly written Dockerfile to run the tests in a GitHub Action workflow `e2e.yml`:

 ```yaml
 name: e2e